Huegoxaga/notes/algorithm/README.md

 ### Heap

-- It can be used to improve the performance of a priority queue.
+- It can be used to implement priority queue, perform sort with heap sort, and implement algorithms like Dijkstra’s shortest path and Prim’s minimum spanning tree
-- It is a binary tree that stores a key and a value in all of its nodes.
+- A heap is always a complete binary tree
-- It also need to satisfy the following requirement.
+- There are two types of heap
   - In a max-heap, the child node key is always greater or equal to its parent node key.
   - In a min-heap, the child node key is always smaller or equal to its parent node key.
-  - Except the nodes with the highest depth of the tree, all nodes have two children(full).
-This guarantee the tree has minimal height.
 - When represented by an array, the element is in order from top to bottom layer by layer, from left to right
-- For heap with n nodes, the height of a heap, height of the root equals `θ(lgn)`, or `floor(lgn)`
+- For heap with `n` nodes, the height of a heap, height of the root equals `θ(lgn)`, or `floor(lgn)`
 - When the root is `A[1]`
   - Parent of `A[i] = A[floor(i/2)]`
   - Left child of `A[i] = A[2i]`
   - Right child of `A[i] = A[2i+1]`
+- Insert a node into a min-heap:
+  1. Insert the new node at the next available position (bottom-most, left-most spot)
+  2. Bubble up (heapify up): Compare the new node with its parent
+  3. If the new node is smaller (bigger for max-heap) than its parent, swap them
+  4. Repeat step 3 until the heap property is restored (or the node reaches the root)
+- Delete a node from a min-heap:
+  1. Replace the root with the last node (bottom-most, right-most node)
+  2. Remove the last node
+  3. Bubble down (heapify down): Compare the new root with its smallest child
+  4. If the new root is larger than its smallest child, swap them
+  5. Repeat step 3 until the heap property is restored (or the node becomes a leaf)
+- Insertion and deletion takes of heap tree with `n` nodes take `O(lgn)` time as those operations iterate along its height

 ## Maps